Dual Degree, MBA/MHSA

 Electives

-Students may complete one of the available MBA concentrations (Accounting, Business Analytics, Finance, Human Resources Management, Information Systems Management, International Business, Marketing, Supply Chain Management) or choose electives from either the MHSA or MBA programs,.
+Students may complete one of the available MBA concentrations (Accounting, Business Analytics, Finance, Healthcare Management, Human Resources Management, Information Systems Management, International Business, Marketing, Supply Chain Management) or choose electives from either the MHSA or MBA programs,.
 Students must complete at least 46 credits of MHSA courses and at least 36 credits of MBA courses total.0-9

 Total Credit Hours82